zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/_index.md

 ## Contribute

-Portworx welcomes contributions to our CSI implemenation, which is open-source and repository is at [OpenStorage](https://github.com/libopenstorage/openstorage).
+Portworx welcomes contributions to our CSI implementation, which is open-source and repository is at [OpenStorage](https://github.com/libopenstorage/openstorage).